Welcome to my my “about us” page on my website, Part-Time-Commander.com. I appreciate you stopping by.

 Please note that I got promoted to Major at minimum time in grade and had top block OERs.
 I don’t say this to brag.
 I just want to clarify that I was never passed over for promotion or forced out.
 I was a good officer and took great pride in everything I did.

-I have NO boss, no commute, and I get to work in my pajamas.
+I have NO boss, no commute, and I get to work in my pajamas every day.
 Not bad compared to staff work!
 I’m by no means rich (I’m working on that), but I call my own shots and live life on my own terms.
 I’m definitely living the laptop lifestyle.
 Best of all, my wife does this with me.
 She doesn’t need a job either.
 We are truly blessed to work from home and own our lives.

 I have to tell you that the satisfaction I get from mentoring people through this website is 100 times more satisfaction than I had while wearing the uniform.
 I can do things on a grander scale now, say what I want, and help thousands of people at the same time.
 It’s the best of both worlds.
 Plus, I have no boss (other than my wife, LOL)!